 What is snow skin mooncake?

-Snow skin mooncakes are more of a modern take on the classic mooncake.
-There is no baking required and the skin is a soft mochi like consistency.
-The filling can range from bean pastes and custards to cheesecake and ice-cream!
-On top of that these are so much easier to make than traditional baked mooncakes as there is no baking!
+On top of that, these are so much easier to make than traditional baked mooncakes as there is no baking!
 If you haven't made mooncakes before, and are a little intimidated by the steps required to make baked mooncakes, I highly recommend these!

 Traditionally snow skin mooncakes are made from a flour called gao fen (糕粉) aka cooked glutinous rice flour.
-As this flour has been cooked, it's fragrant and be eaten raw.
-When eaten it almost has a melt-in-your mouth consistency.
-When using gao fen in snow skin mooncakes the process is a lot simpler and requires less ingredients.
-However, it's can be really hard to find in countries other than Asia.
+As this flour has been cooked, it's fragrant and can be eaten raw.
+When eaten it almost has a melt-in-your-mouth consistency.

 Instead of using gao fen this recipe uses glutinous rice flour to create a steamed mochi dough.
-This is a little more complicated, however the texture is soft and slightly chewy and perfect for any kind of filling!
+This is a little more complicated, however, the texture is soft and slightly chewy and perfect for any kind of filling!

 Substituting different fillings